postalcoder

 I suppose whoever has the cheapest electricity will win this race to the bottom?
 But... will that ever increase global product?

-Upon reflection, the comment above was very likely influenced by this truly amazing quote from Satya Nadella's interview on the Dwarkesh podcast.
+Upon reflection, the comment above was likely influenced by this truly amazing quote from Satya Nadella's interview on the Dwarkesh podcast.
 This might be one of the most enlightened things that I have ever heard in regard to modern times:

 > Us self-claiming some AGI milestone, that's just nonsensical benchmark hacking to me.
 The real benchmark is: the world growing at 10%.